protocolbuffers/protobuf/docs/cpp_build_systems.md

 Although Bazel does build library artifacts (such as `.so` and `.a` files on Linux), they correspond to `cc_library` rules.

-Since the entire "Protobuf library" includes several constituent `cc_library` files, a special rule, `cc_dist_library`, combines several fine-grained libraries into a single, monolithic library.
+Since the entire "Protobuf library" includes many constituent `cc_library` rules, a special rule, `cc_dist_library`, combines several fine-grained libraries into a single, monolithic library.

 For the Protobuf project, these "distribution libraries" are intended to match